Third Person (film)

 Third Person is a 2013 romantic drama film directed and written by Paul Haggis and starring an ensemble cast consisting of Liam Neeson, Mila Kunis, Adrien Brody, Olivia Wilde, James Franco, Moran Atias, Kim Basinger, Loan Chabanol and Maria Bello.
-The film premiered at the 2013 Toronto Film Festival.
+The film premiered at the 2013 Toronto International Film Festival on 9 September 2013 before having a limited release in the United States on 20 June 2014, grossing $2.6 million and receiving negative reviews from critics.

 Plot

 The film tells three inter-connected love stories that take place in Paris, New York, and Italy (Rome and Taranto).
 It will emerge that most of the characters and storylines are imagined by Michael, who is writing a novel while grieving the death of his son.

 Paris: Michael, a writer who recently left his wife Elaine, receives a visit from his lover Anna.
 The story explores their very complicated on/off relationship due to her inability to commit because of a terrible secret.
 It will emerge that Anna is a character in Michael's novel, and that he is using their imagined relationship to deal with the death of his son.

 New York: Julia, an ex-soap opera actress turned hotel maid is accused of harming her young son, a charge which she firmly denies.
 As a result of these charges, he is now in the custody of her ex-husband Rick who is trying everything in his power to take the boy away from her.
 Meanwhile, she is trying at all costs to regain custody of her son.

 Rome and Taranto: Scott, an American businessman on a trip to Italy, falls in love with a Romani woman, Monika.
 Scott is inevitably drawn into a plot where he tries to free Monika's daughter who has been kidnapped by an Italian gangster in Taranto city and is being held for ransom.
 Emotions run high as the viewer and Scott question whether this is a setup or not.